 The collective bargaining agreement is extremely clear on what a day is.
 It's a 24-hour period that begins at 12:00 am.
-You must not be scheduled to work past midnight on a day that precedes the start of your vacation.
+You must not be scheduled to work past midnight as your vacation starts at midnight.

-This does not mean that you can be scheduled to work past midnight and then be given another day off later.
-When you work, but then can't enter those hours into MedHub, it is a problem.
+Additionally, you cannot be scheduled to work past midnight and then be given another day off at a later date.
+When you work, but then can't enter those hours into MedHub because you've been deliberately locked out, is a big red flag.
 Please contact the HOA immediately if this has happened to you.
 Vacation days are precious and you shouldn't have those taken from you.

-This issue was resolved last year, through the grievance process, and if it is happening again, we need to know about it so we can address the issue and make you whole.
+This issue was resolved through the grievance process, but if it is happening again, the union needs to know about it so that we can address the issue and make you whole.

 House Officer Schedules

 What the Collective Bargaining Agreement has to say about your schedule.